Description

 Heritage Value

-The Joseph and Caroline Tilley Property has been designated a Registered Heritage Structure by the Heritage Foundation of Newfoundland and Labrador because it has architectural and cultural value.
-Architecturally, the Joseph and Caroline Tilley Property is significant because it is a good example of a typical fisherman’s property common to rural Newfoundland in the mid 19th century.
-Built around 1865 by the Tilley family, this house is a traditional second generation Saltbox dwelling with a wood pillar foundation, representative of the building styles and materials common to the region.
-Double hung 3/3 and 3/6 windows create a symmetrical front façade while minimal exterior decoration reflects the fact that functionality was n important aspect of the Tilley’s lives.
-Many of the associated outbuildings and structures remain on the property, including a stage, tool shed, wharf and root cellar.
+The Joseph and Caroline Tilley Property has aesthetic value as it is a good example of a typical fisherman’s property common to rural Newfoundland in the mid 19th century.
+Built around 1865 by the Tilley family, this house is a traditional second generation saltbox dwelling with a wood pillar foundation, representative of the building styles and materials common to the region.
+Double hung 3/3 and 3/6 windows create a symmetrical front façade while minimal exterior decoration reflects the fact that functionality was an important aspect of the Tilley’s lives.
+Associated outbuildings and structures remain on the property, including an outhouse, a fishing shed, and a wharf.
 Built using local materials, these outbuildings and structures are uncomplicated in design and decoration, reflective of their utilitarian uses.
-The exterior clapboard of the outbuildings has been painted a red ochre colour, typical of outbuildings in Newfoundland.
-Culturally, the Joseph and Caroline Tilley Property is significant because it is a physical reminder of Newfoundland’s fishing past.
-The house itself is located on a large lot which was once suitable for farming and animal husbandry, and its exposure to the ocean made it an ideal place for fisherman to work.
-Outbuildings used to make and mend nets are situated on the land, a reflection of the self-sufficiency of Newfoundland fisherman.
-As a whole, this property is significant for the people of Summerville in that it tells a storey of their past involvement in the fishery, a past which shaped the culture of the Bonavista region.
-Source: Heritage Foundation of Newfoundland and Labrador property file “Summerville – Joseph and Caroline Tilley Property – FPT 384”

 Character Defining Elements